mia-platform/documentation/docs/marketplace/add_to_marketplace/add_item_by_type/add_custom_resource.md

 In case you are trying to update a versioned Marketplace Custom Resource, remember that only few fields can be modified.
 For more information, refer to the [dedicated section on the "Create your Company Marketplace" page](./add_to_marketplace/create_your_company_marketplace.md#editing-a-versioned-resource).

-Considering also the fact that custom resources are defined by the `apiVersion` and the `kind`: in case of updates on the resource you need to actually create a new marketplace item with a different version (possibly with a release note) and the resource with the updates you require.
+Given that Custom Resources are defined by their `apiVersion` and `kind`, when updating a resource, you should create a new marketplace item with a different version.
+This new version should include a release note and contain the resource with your required updates.

-#### Update non-versioned custom resources
+#### Update non-versioned Custom Resources

 In case the Custom Resource you need to update is not versioned, you can update it always by using the `miactl marketplace apply` command, passing the company id (`tenantId` of your resource) and the resource file you created before with the modifications you need.